New Jersey companies that need to hire should consider conducting background checks on their prospective employees.

-As a New Jersey Employer, How Can I Stay Compliant?
+As an Employer, How Can I Stay Compliant?

 All New Jersey employers must comply with the state and federal background check laws.
 If you do not, you could face steep fines and penalties, and you might face lawsuits from applicants.